My Dinner

 • My dough is too sticky - add a little flour to the dough..

 • My bethmännchen are too hard - you probably baked them for too long.
-But do not worry, just add a slice of apple to the cookie tin when storing the cookies.
+But do not worry, just add a slice of apple to the cookie tin (affiliate link) when storing the cookies.
 This should soften them again.

 Storage Instructions